 O-Agata enshrines O-Agata Oomikami, the god of prosperity and good luck.
 The main deity of worship in this shrine, Tamahime no mikoto, the goddess of marriage, pregnancy, safe birth and happy married life is residing in one of the sub-shrines named Hime no Miya shrine.

 The shrine building has a small torii gate situated infront of it.
 It is believed that if somebody passes through it, the wishes made in the shrine will come true.
-Hime-ishi, a natural stone in the shape of female genitals is also worshiped here.
-The Ema (the wooden plaques on which the wishes are made in a Japanese temple or shrine) of this temple have a picture of a women on it.
+Hime-ishi, a natural stone in the shape of female genitals, is also worshiped here.
+The ema (the wooden plaques on which the wishes are made in a Japanese temple or shrine) of this temple have a picture of a women on it.
 The wishes written by people are all regarding safe birth, wishing for marriage, wish for a baby or a happy married life.
-Many people come to this shrine to worship the goddess for making a wish on marriage, childbirth etc. The main hall or the Honden is considered as one of the most important cultural properties.
+Many people come to this shrine to worship the goddess for making a wish on marriage, childbirth etc. The main hall, or honden, is considered one of the most important cultural properties.

 It is really amazing to view the temple area during this time while the entire background of the shrine premises are covered with the colourful Ume flowers hanging on it.
 The view from the top of the small hill is much more awesome and the cool breeze which showers the petals over us while we walk through the steps to the hill top.
 It gives a nice feeling when the breeze passes through the Ume garden.

 There are a lot of small stalls selling Omiyage and local items in the shrine premises during the festive seasons.
 A lot of people visit this shrine during the Fertility festival to make their wish and pray.

 Tagata: the male shrine